Submitted by the Bond & Botes Law Offices - Tuesday, September 26, 2017

 Reaffirm the debt and keep the collateral

-To reaffirm a debt, one must sign a reaffirmation agreement, a contract, agreeing to pay the debt back at the terms outlined within the reaffirmation agreement.
-The reaffirmation agreement is filed in your bankruptcy case to let the court know that you intend keep the property and continue to pay for that debt associated with such property.
-If your budget does not show that you can afford the payment, the court will need to approve the reaffirmation agreement.
-By signing the reaffirmation agreement, you are agreeing to have that debt survive your bankruptcy discharge which means if you cannot pay the debt after your discharge, the creditor can still collect the debt from you.
-It is very important to weight your options before signing the reaffirmation agreement.
-Often, I have the clients contemplate the following questions before signing the agreement:
+To reaffirm a debt, you must sign a reaffirmation agreement, which is a contract agreeing to repay the debt under the terms stated in the reaffirmation agreement.
+The reaffirmation agreement is filed in your bankruptcy case to let the court know that you intend to keep the property and remain personally liable for that debt after bankruptcy.
+Reaffirmation agreements are voluntary, but they are time-sensitive and must generally be filed within 60 days after the first date set for the meeting of creditors, unless the court extends the deadline.
+If your budget shows that the payment may create an undue hardship, or if you were not represented by an attorney during the reaffirmation negotiations, the court may need to review or approve the agreement.
+By signing the reaffirmation agreement, you are agreeing to have that debt survive your bankruptcy discharge, which means that if you cannot pay the debt after your discharge, the creditor may still be able to collect the debt from you, repossess the collateral, and seek any deficiency balance allowed by law.
+You may rescind a reaffirmation agreement before discharge or within 60 days after it is filed with the court, whichever occurs later.
+It is very important to weigh your options before signing the reaffirmation agreement.
+Often, I ask clients to consider the following questions before signing the agreement:

 - Do you need the particular collateral securing the loan?